 True medical eye emergencies are our utmost highest priority as an eye care practice.
 Injury to the eye by trauma, foreign body or chemicals requires the prompt and expert attention that our office delivers.
 Patients are encouraged during normal business hours to get to the office as soon as possible.
 If you call ahead, we will prepare for your arrival.
-After business hours, at least one of our doctors is on call twenty-four hours a day, seven days a week.
-Our after-hours emergency phone number is:
+After business hours we are available to see medical emergencies.
+Our after-hours emergency line is:

 Eye infections, styes, itchy, runny, red, watery eyes and the like are truly eye problems that fall within realm of your eye doctor’s services.
 We are best educated and equipped to accurately diagnose and treat these common eye problems.
 It is for this reason that we encourage you, whenever possible, to consult with us, rather than an emergency room or your primary care physician.
 We do realize and recognize that many health plans require the general practitioner (GP) to be the “gate keeper”.
 Many times simply a call into you family doctor, explaining the nature of your dilemma and stating that you wish to see your eye care specialist is all that is necessary.